Recommendations

 Closure Date:

-4 The Chief of Staff evaluates and determines any additional reasons for noncompliance and ensures that clinical managers consistently implement improvement actions recommended from peer review activities.
+The Chief of Staff evaluates and determines any additional reasons for noncompliance and makes certain that all applicable deaths that occur within 24 hours of admission are peer reviewed.

 Closure Date:

-5 The System Director determines the reasons for noncompliance and ensures that root cause analyses include all required review elements.
+The Medical Center Director evaluates and determines any additional reasons for noncompliance and ensures that root cause analyses include all required review elements and are properly documented in the VHA Patient Safety Information System.

 Closure Date: